subugoe/pubdev_docker/README.md

 # Release Notes

 ## 2016.11.16
+  MySQL port back to the standard 3306.
+This way one can pull the default image and use it.

+## 2016.11.16
   The new Image is based on Ubuntu:16.04. some small matters like directory-permissions and such are being fixed.
 The installation on CentOS is not supported anymore, since it was not convinent to have a docker-version for all the Linux derivates.

 ## 2016.11.10